 An expert in health care policy and markets at The Heritage Foundation, Edmund F. Haislmaier frequently is asked to help lawmakers design and draft specific reforms to the health system.

-As senior research fellow in Heritage’s Center for Health Policy Studies, Haislmaier's expertise includes health care tax policy, Medicare, Medicaid, foreign health systems, pharmaceuticals and health care price controls.
+As the Preston A. Wells, Jr. Senior Research Fellow in Heritage's Center for Health and Welfare Policy, Haislmaier's expertise includes health care tax policy, Medicare, Medicaid, foreign health systems, pharmaceuticals and health care price controls.

 Haislmaier works on related bills with both state and federal legislators, particularly alternatives to the Affordable Care Act, popularly called Obamacare.
 He has developed innovative strategies for states to create consumer-centered health insurance markets by using their authority to regulate insurance.